Our team are guided by a set of values that set us apart from other events. This is what XRACE is all about. Here are our values.

 Throughout the series, he was continually being asked, “when are you going to produce an event for our husbands and children as well?”
 From this question came an even harder question – “what exactly do you do for dads and kids?”

-This question took years to answer – three to be specific – as different ideas were rolled out and trialed.
+This question took years to answer – three to be specific – as different ideas were rolled out and trialled.
 Some survived and others never saw light of day.

 XRACE went through many crazy incarnations and name changes.
 Poor friends were dragged out endlessly – to trial one crazy challenge idea after another before a name and format was decided on.